Invarion/invarion-docs/docs/rapid-plan/faqs/can-i-use-rapidplan-on-a-tablet.md

 ---
 # Can I use RapidPlan on a tablet?

-RapidPlan will operate on any tablet that runs the full Windows Operating System.
+RapidPlan will operate on any tablet that runs the **full Windows Operating System**.

 We always offer a 14 day money back guarantee for new customers so if by chance RapidPlan does not work with your device, there is no risk to you.